opendxl/opendxl-streaming-client-java/README.md

 The DXL Streaming Service exposes a REST-based API that communicates with a back-end streaming platform (Kafka, Kinesis, etc.).
-The streaming service performs authentication and authorization and exposes methods to retrieve records.
+The streaming service performs authentication and authorization and exposes methods to retrieve records and to send them.

 One concrete example of a DXL Streaming Service is the [McAfee MVISION EDR](https://www.mcafee.com/enterprise/en-us/products/investigator.html)